hwhelchel/authentication-and-authorization/README.md

   formated email.
 * Display appropriate error messages to the user for invalid data.
-* Add a field to store user access level (Admin / Student) and limit functionality to different users leves. (ie an Admin can edit users but a Student can only see other users).
+* Add a field to store user access level (Admin / Student) and limit functionality to different users leves. (i.e. an Admin can edit users but a Student can only see other users).